 Reordering of St Mary’s

 St Mary’s is currently undergoing its biggest transformation since the mid nineteenth Century.
-The work is being carried out in phases (phase 2 begins in February 2019).
-When complete, the space inside the building will be equipped to support a range of uses and better equipped to serve the town and community both for worship and for secular use.
+The work is being carried out in phases (phase 3 – remodelling the entrance – will hopefully begin in 2020).
+The space inside the building is now equipped to support a range of uses and better equipped to serve the town and community for both worship secular use.

-For detailed information on what’s planned, and to keep up with projects as they progress, please see the dedicated site for the project.
+For detailed information on what’s been achieved and what’s planned, and to keep up with projects as they progress, please see the dedicated site for the project.